Accelerating the backup process¶

 FLUSH TABLES WITH READ LOCK.
 Note that Percona XtraBackup will use Backup locks where available as a lightweight alternative to

 FLUSH TABLES WITH READ LOCK.
-This feature is available in Percona Server 5.6+.
+This feature is available in Percona Server for MySQL 5.6+.
 Percona XtraBackup uses this automatically to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

 This option cannot be used together with the